 Looks like your cart is empty.
 Compare Travel Backpacks

-Consider the dimensions of North Face’s Overhaul 40 Backpack -- aka their main travel backpack -- of 21” x 12” x 7”.
+The North Face's primary travel offering, the Overhaul 40 Backpack, has dimensions of 21” x 12” x 7”.

 The maximum size for a carry on is 22” x 14” x 9”.
-Meaning: when you take this North Face backpack, you’re leaving at least five inches of extra space at home.
+That means when you take this North Face backpack, you’re leaving at least five inches of extra space at home.

-With that space, you could bring an extra pair of jeans so laundry day doesn’t equal “lounging in underwear” day.
-Or even a couple extra pairs of clean shirts, socks, and your favorite jacket that makes you feel invincible.
+With that space, you could bring an extra pair of jeans, or even a couple extra pairs of clean shirts, socks, and your favorite jacket that makes you feel invincible.
 Or, leave some extra room for souvenirs you acquire on the road.

 In other words, your travel backpack should be like the Setout Backpack.